GDQuest/website/content/docs/guidelines/best-practices/tutorial-outline/index.md

 **Outlines are short and condensed writeups**.

-They allow you to put your thoughts on paper and organize them in a short amount of time, before spending hours, if not days developping the content.
+They allow you to put your thoughts on paper and organize them in a short amount of time, before spending hours, if not days developing the content.

 At the outline stage, you can focus entirely on your lessons' structure and main teaching points.
 You can get a review and reorder, add, or delete parts in a matter of seconds.